 An Important Note

 Both the gross towing weight (GTW) and tongue weight (TW) necessary for choosing the right ball mount will be labeled on the trailer, so it’s important that you know the weight of whatever you’re hauling before making your determination.
 For optimum security, the maximum tongue weight capacity of the ball mount should be higher than indicated on your trailer.
 The tongue weight capacity (TWC) can vary based on how you load the trailer, but it’s typically about 10-15% of the trailer weight.

 The Best Brand Names for Ball Mounts

-When choosing receiver hitches and ball mounts, it’s also important to choose a brand name you can trust.
-You can’t trust a no-name hitch that you found at the local car wash to get your boat to water safely.
-Instead, go for a name like CURT or Valley.
-These brands have earned a reputation for crafting some of the best ball mounts, t-connectors and class 3 hitches on the market.
-Finally, it’s important to consider the kind of towing you will be doing.
-Hauling a yacht is must different than hauling a hitch bike rack, so you need to choose a hitch that can do what you need it to do.
+When choosing receiver hitches and ball mounts, it’s also important to choose a reputable brand.
+You can’t afford to go with a no-name hitch you found at the local car wash to get your boat to water.
+Instead, go for names like CURT, Draw-Tite, Smittybilt or Trimax.
+These brands have earned a reputation for crafting some of the best ball mounts, T-connectors and hitches on the market.
+Lastly, it’s important to consider the kind of towing you’ll be doing.
+Hauling a yacht is much different than hauling a bike rack, so you need to choose a hitch that can do what you need it to.

 AutoAnything is your one-stop shop for every towing need.
 From a 3-ball hitch to a new rear bumper or hitch step, we have everything you need to safely transport your load.